7 Best Museums in Casablanca: Art + Culture + Design

 Entrance fee for the Hassan II Mosque Museum: 30 dh

-Located in the iconic Liberty building (in the heart of Benjdia) is this small, unassuming museum, which offers visitors an insight into the artistic legacy of the Moroccan singer Abdelwaheb Doukkali.
-As you ascend to the top floor, the museum's modest exterior gives way to a serene and contemplative space, where the walls are adorned with Doukkali's paintings and his melodious tunes fill the air.
+Located in the iconic Liberty building (in the heart of Benjdia), this small, unassuming museum offers an insight into the artistic legacy of the Moroccan singer Abdelwaheb Doukkali.
+As you ascend to the top floor, the museum's modest exterior gives way to a contemplative space, where the walls are adorned with Doukkali's paintings and his melodious tunes fill the air.

 Opening hours of the Petit Musée Abdelwahab Doukkali: 10 am to 7 pm (closed Mondays)